-When you move into an aged care home, you can pay your accommodation costs in one of three ways: as a lump sum, as rental-style daily payments, or as a combination of the two.
+When you move into an aged care home, you can pay your accommodation costs in one of three ways: as a refundable lump sum, as daily rental payments, or as a combination of the two.

 If you choose to pay all or part of your accommodation costs as a lump sum payment, the balance of your lump sum must be refunded to you if you leave your aged care home.

-If you are a resident who moved into care and paid a lump sum before 1 July 2014, read more about accommodation bond refunds.
+- Accommodation bond (if you entered care and paid a lump sum before 1 July 2014).

 The balance of your lump sum will be returned to you or your estate.
 This is your total lump sum payment minus any deductions that you have agreed to.